-During the public process for the 2040 LUP, new issues and concerns emerged beyond those reflected in Anchorage 2020.
-These included community resiliency in relation to natural hazards and other disasters, energy efficiency, urban agriculture and food security, economic uncertainties, climate changes, and other shocks and stresses.
+During the public process for the 2040 LUP, new issues and concerns emerged apart from those reflected in Anchorage 2020.
+These included community resiliency to natural hazards and other disasters, energy efficiency, economic uncertainties, changes in the climate, and other shocks and stresses.

 This Plan acknowledges these concerns.
-Community resiliency is infused throughout the

-Goals, Policies, Strategies, and Actions of this Plan.
-Resiliency includes minimizing residents' exposure to risks from natural or man-made hazards.
-It also supports municipal initiatives that increase energy efficiency, public safety, and lasting economic development, pending a future revision to the Comprehensive Plan.
+Community resiliency is infused throughout the Goals, Policies, Strategies, and Actions of this Plan.
+This includes reducing exposure of its citizens to risks from natural or man-made hazards.
+It also supports recent municipal energy efficiency, public safety, and economic development initiatives, pending a future revision to the Comprehensive Plan.